 A native of the Netherlands, Koolman earned his bachelor's degree in business administration from Gannon in 1991, then went on to receive a master's degree in health services administration from Gannon in 2001.
 He was a four-year letterwinner for the Golden Knights from 1987-1990, and still ranks second all-time at Gannon and is tied for 24th all-time in NCAA Division II with 44 career assists.

-Ben Graham is currently in his first season at Holy Cross as an assistant men's soccer coach in 2016.
+Ben Graham is currently in his third season at Holy Cross and his first season as the associate head coach in 2018.
+Graham spent the past two seasons as an assistant men's soccer coach.
 He also serves as the goalkeepers coach.
-Graham spent the last two seasons as an assistant coach at Stanford as the Cardinal won the 2015 national championship.
+Graham spent the 2014 and 2015 seasons as an assistant coach at Stanford as the Cardinal won the 2015 national championship.

 Graham joined Stanford in 2014, helping the team earn back-to-back PAC-12 Tournament titles and a national championship in 2015 after the Cardinal made it to the NCAA Tournament second round in 2014.